-Reference Number: ARSA/N Reference Number: ARSA/NW/A9 /SCH3 - A9 Findhorn Bridge to Blackmount junction Location A9 Findhorn Bridge to Blackmount junction.
+Reference Number: ARSA/N IW/A9 /SCH3 - A9 Findhorn Bridge to Blackmount junction Location A9 Findhorn Bridge to Blackmount junction.
 Grid Reference 280734, 829049 to 287587, 824066.
 Problem Single and dual carriageway 10 miles in length at high altitude (409m) prone to snow accumulations, drifting and jack-knifing of articulated vehicles on steep inclines.
 Has this site experienced problems before or is it an identified risk?
 Due to accumulation of snow road has been closed in previous winters.
-Detailed Mitigation Measure s Optional Mitigation Measures Consideration to the application of Safecote/Brine pre-wetting mix (Alternative De-icer) if very low temperatures are forecast.
-Front line treatment route 20-06 When enacted 40g treatment route 40-05 Cat A patrol PA-4.
+Detailed Mitigation Measure s Optional Mitigation Consideration to the application of Safecote/Brine pre-wetting mix Measures ., (Alternative De-icer) if very low temperatures are forecast.
+Front line treatment route 20-06 40g treatment route 40-05 Cot A matrix DA 4 (4st Neurophanta 24st Manch) Cat A patrol PA-4.
 (1st November to 31st March) Monitoring of conditions, including cameras at Slochd by Duty Supervisor.
 Deployment of reserve vehicles, located as identified below.
 Use of patrol vehicles outwith scheduled patrol times.
 Deployment of snow blower from Kingussie or Bridgepoint Depot.
-Predeployment where possible.
+Pre- deployment where possible.
 Representative deployed to MART.
 Deployment of vehicles with welfare kits as standard.
-The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
+When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
 In cases of low or medium forecaster confidence dialogue may be opened with Transport Scotland regarding extent of mitigation.
 Reactive implementation when monitoring of conditions indicates requirement.
 Who enacts Winter Service Duty Supervisor supported by Duty Officer.
-Who will manage the response Winter Service Manager supported by Duty Supervisor based in Control Room.
-Are diversion routes to be used?
-A86 - A939 - A95 Or, alternative carriageway on Dual under Police convoy Deployment of resources The following resources are available for deployment: 2 frontline spreader/plough (1 no. Kingussie 1 no. Bridgepoint), AC NORTH WEST LINIT WINTER SERVICE DLAN Pay 2.0 2015/16
+Who will manage the Winter Service Manager supported by Duty Supervisor based in Control response Room.
+Are diversion routes to be A86 - A939 - A95 used?
+Or, alternative carriageway on Dual under Police convoy Deployment of resources The following resources are available for deployment: 2 frontline spreader/plough (1 no. Kingussie 1 no. Bridgepoint), 4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 1.0 2015/16